 Determination of Profitability

 Accountants also remain the single point of contact to ascertain how much in red or green the company is.
 Their very job is to deal with expense and revenue items all day.
 Therefore, there can be no one better equipped in the organization to present the profitability of the company.
-Being familiar with the patterns of income and expense, an accounting professional’s experience can also be used to identify abnormal or one-off spends to restore profitability.
+Being familiar with the patterns of income and expense, an accounting professional’s experience can also be used to identify abnormal or one-off spending to restore profitability.

 Shareholder & Creditor Confidence